 How Long Does it Take to File Bankruptcy in Georgia?

-If you are looking to file bankruptcy in Georgia, the length of time it takes to file your case and obtain a discharge depends on whether you file a Chapter 7 or a Chapter 13 bankruptcy case.
+How long does it take to file bankruptcy in Georgia?
+If you are looking to file in Georgia state, then there is a key timeline to file to successfully do so.
+The length of time it takes to file your case and obtain a discharge depends on whether you file a Chapter 7 or a Chapter 13 bankruptcy case.
 Today, we will review the timeline for a Chapter 7 bankruptcy case in Georgia.
 Click to see a review on the timeline for a Chapter 13 bankruptcy in Georgia.

 - File your petition with the court and get a case number immediately;